Building & Code Enforcement

 The City of St. Augustine’s Code Enforcement, Adjustments and Appeals Board (CEAAB) meets the second Tuesday of each month at 3:00 p.m. in the Alcazar Room at City Hall.
 The CEAAB consists of seven members that are appointed by the City Commission for a three year term with no member serving more than two consecutive terms.

-The CEAAB hears cases presented by the building official, appropriate staff member or city attorney issues orders consistent with its powers.
+The CEAAB hears cases presented by the Building Official, appropriate staff member or City Attorney, and issues orders consistent with its powers.
 The CEAAB has the authority to subpoena alleged violators and witnesses and evidence to be presented at a hearing, take testimony under oath, and issue orders having the force of law to command whatever steps are necessary to bring a violation into compliance.

 For information on tree removal and replacement, visit the Tree Removal webpage or refer to City Code, Chapter 25, Section 25-56, and City Ordinance 2009-17, and City Ordinance 2015-09.